-- A. Looking and/or copying from another student's paper during an examination or assignment - B. Allowing another student to look or copy from one's work during an examination or assignment - C. Possessing crib sheets, answer sheets and other information not authorized by the instructor of record during an examination or assignment - D. Writing ahead of time an answer to an in-class examination or assignment and submitting it as written in class - E. Taking an examination or completing an assignment for another student - F. Allowing or arranging for someone else to take an examination or other in-class assignment - G. Allowing one's own work to be copied and submitted by another student - H. Altering or falsifying examination or assignment results after they have been evaluated by the instructor of record and returned
+- A. Looking and/or copying from another student's paper during an examination or in-class assignment - B. Allowing another student to look or copy from one's work during an examination or in-class assignment - C. Possessing crib sheets, answer sheets and other information not authorized by the instructor during an examination or in-class assignment - D. Writing an answer to an in-class examination or assignment and submitting it as written in class - E. Taking an examination for another student - F. Allowing or arranging for a second party to take an examination or other in-class assignment - G. Allowing one's own work to be copied and submitted by another student - H. Altering or falsifying examination or assignment results after they have been evaluated by the instructor and returned - I. Possessing and using an electronic device such as a cell phone, personal digital assistant or Blackberry device not authorized by the instructor.